Beddgelert Forest, near Beddgelert

 The nearest train station is in Harlech.

-There are regular buses from both the south (Barmouth and Dolgellau) and North (Maentwrog) along the A496.
+There is a bus service from both the south (Barmouth and Dolgellau) and north (Maentwrog) along the A496.
 There is a bus stop at the end of Ffordd Glan Mor.

 For details of public transport visit the Traveline Cymru website.

 Contact our customer team for general enquiries during office hours, Monday to Friday.